Do I Have to File a Tax Return?

 How much money do I have to make to file taxes?
 Do I have to file taxes if I make less than $10,000?
 What if I am a dependent?

-In addition, the taxpayer in question may have one or more qualified dependents or children, regardless of age.
-This credit could be a refundable credit of up to $3,733.
+• The taxpayer in question may have one or more qualifying dependents or children, regardless of age.
+This credit could be a refundable credit.
 This may also be refunded with the Child Tax Credit.
 Eligible refundable tax credits might reduce the tax liability and/or increase the tax refund.
 To see if you qualify for the EITC, use this free Earned Income Credit calculator or EITCucator.

 You may be able to find a reason to file a tax return even if you earn less than the standard deduction - find out below.